vikimihova/Book-Platform/README.md

 # SoftUni-FinalProject-BookPlatform
 A social platform for book lovers to discover new titles, share their thoughts and actively engage with like-minded people.
 My project for the Advanced ASP.NET Core course at SoftUni.
-OCTOBER 2024 - (ongoing)
+OCTOBER - DECEMBER 2024

 ## HOW IT WORKS
 Guest visitors:
 - browse books
 - view book details
 - view book reviews
+- view book quotes

 Logged Users:
 - all of the above +